Pointers

 However, sometimes there is a need for FFI libraries to create a pointer from a

-pointer value that they receive eg. inside a buffer.
-This means that a 64-bit
+pointer value that they receive eg. inside a buffer or through a pointer.
+For

-integer must be read from a buffer and then a pointer created from that number.
+must be read from the buffer and then a pointer created from that number.
+This

 Null pointers

-Starting with Deno 1.31.0, all null pointers (though not null buffers) are
+Starting with Deno 1.31.0, all null pointers (not null buffers) are represented

 .
-The V8 Fast API also has support
+The V8 Fast API also supports null

 .